SAP-samples/cloud-sfsf-benefits-ext/README.md

-# SAP Employee Benefits Management sample application
+# SAP Employee Benefits Management Sample Application

 *SAP Employee Benefits Management* is a sample extension application for *SAP SuccessFactors Employee Central*.
 The application can be used by employees to make orders in specific benefit campaigns and by HR managers to manage employee benefits and set up new benefit campaigns.